remy/remysharp.com/public/blog/how-to-save-a-mac-hard-drive-from-dying.md

 `/Damaged Files/`

-Ingeniously named, this directory contains symlinks<sup>â€ </sup> to the individual files that are corrupted.
+Ingeniously named, this directory contains symlinks<sup>*</sup> to the individual files that are corrupted.

-<small>â€  A symlink is a file that *points* to the original file.
+<small>* A symlink is a file that *points* to the original file.
 Akin to a shortcut, but it's the UNIX name (plus, they're smarter than shortcuts, but that's another conversation).</small>

 Caveat: The following all assumes the happy mac is the same OS as the sad mac.
 You will need to get these files manually (explained below).